-- 1 In the VMware vSphere Desktop Client, click File and select Deploy OVF Template. - 2 Select the source location of the HPE Helion and Veritas Continuity virtual appliance OVA file. - 3 Specify a name for the virtual machine and location for the deployed template. - 4 Select the host or cluster on which you want to deploy the template. - 5 Select a destination where you want to store the virtual machine files. - 6 Select the format in which you want to store the virtual disks. - 7 If you have multiple networks configured, select the appropriate destination network. - 8 Review the virtual machine configuration and click Finish. - 9 If you want to configure the role of Replication Gateway on this virtual appliance, go to the Edit virtual machine settings and attach an external disk of minimum 50 GB. - 10 Power on the virtual machine.
+- In the VMware vSphere Desktop Client, click File and select Deploy OVF Template. - 2 Select the source location of the HPE Helion and Veritas Continuity virtual appliance OVA file. - 3 Specify a name for the virtual machine and location for the deployed template. - 4 Select the host or cluster on which you want to deploy the template. - 5 Select a destination where you want to store the virtual machine files. - 6 Select the format in which you want to store the virtual disks. - 7 If you have multiple networks configured, select the appropriate destination network. - 8 Review the virtual machine configuration and click Finish. - If you want to configure this virtual appliance as Replication Gateway, go to the Edit virtual machine settings and attach an external disk of minimum 100 GB. - 10 If you want to use DHCP as your network, enter the MAC address of the appliance in the DHCP server.
+For information on obtaining the MAC address of the appliance, see the documentation of VMware vSphere client. - 11 Power on the virtual machine.